 Lifestyle changes are risk-free.
 A healthy diet, exercise, and sleep will only improve your health.
-But, testosterone supplements like AndroGel have been associated with serious side-effects including heart attack, stroke and death.
+But, testosterone supplements like AndroGel have been associated with serious side-effects including heart attack, stroke and death, the source says.
 These side-effects are rarely discussed in commercials.

 If you have suffered a heart attack, stroke or blood clot after taking AndroGel, Axiron or another testosterone product, you may be questioning your medical decisions.
 Would you have chosen to use testosterone supplements if you had been informed of the side effects?